Melvinvmegen/MVM_Blog/content/en/privacy-policy.md

 We will undertake reasonable efforts to notify third parties with whom we have shared your personal information as permitted under this Privacy Policy of your election to opt out.
 If you do not opt out, we may continue to collect, use, and disclose your personal information as set forth in this Privacy Policy and our Terms of Use.
 There are some uses from which you cannot opt out, such as to provide Services that you have requested from us.

-We reserve the right, at our discretion, to amend this Privacy Policy at any time without prior individual notice.
-The date on which this Privacy Policy was last amended is shown at the top of this policy.
-You are responsible for verifying whether any amendments have been made and therefore we ask that you periodically check the date and review this Privacy Policy for the latest information on our privacy practices.
-If you object to any amendments, please stop using the Sites.

 ## 1. What Personal Information Do We Collect?
 We collect personal information about you when you interact with us.
 The types of information we may ask for depends on the nature of your interaction with us.
 This information may include: